Azure/azure-cosmosdb-bulkexecutor-dotnet-getting-started/README.md

 #### Getting started

-You can find a sample application program consuming the bulk import API [here](BulkImportSample\BulkImportSample\Program.cs) - which generates random documents to be then bulk imported into a Cosmos DB collecition.
-You can configure the application settings in *appSettings* [here](BulkImportSample\BulkImportSample\App.config).
+You can find a sample application program consuming the bulk import API [here](https://github.com/Azure/azure-cosmosdb-bulkexecutor-dotnet-getting-started/blob/master/BulkImportSample/BulkImportSample/Program.cs) - which generates random documents to be then bulk imported into a Cosmos DB collecition.
+You can configure the application settings in *appSettings* [here](https://github.com/Azure/azure-cosmosdb-bulkexecutor-dotnet-getting-started/blob/master/BulkImportSample/BulkImportSample/App.config).

+We are in the process of publicly releasing the BulkExecutor nuget package - until then, you can use the preview version [here](https://github.com/Azure/azure-cosmosdb-bulkexecutor-dotnet-getting-started/tree/master/BulkImportSample/BulkImportSample/NugetPackages).

 ### Additional pointers